Adaptive Nordic Skiing & Biathlon

 Veterans Program

-CXC has had two successful years hosting monthly clinics at the regional VA hospitals.
+CXC has had twelve successful years hosting monthly clinics at the regional VA hospitals.
 Veterans with injuries and disabilities learn best practice technique and take home exercises to provide an outlet for continuing health and fitness.
 Just like any other athletic pipeline, individuals are then encouraged to attend adaptive camps during the summer or schedule personalized one-on-one sessions with coach to continue their skiing.

 Along with camps and clinics CXC has provided support and equipment to Veteran-specific events around the country, from locally organized events such as the Dryhootch of America, regionally hosted events such as the Valor Games Midwest, as well as nationally held events such as the National Veterans Wheelchair Games.